 Follow some guy in a blue t-shirt and a cap who talks loudly and sounds like an expert.

 He probably isn’t.
 Of course.
 But we were tired and this dude ‘knew a shortcut’.
-Unfortunately, this shortcut was obviously stepper and much more unstable than the more well-trodden path and in hindsight what the actual flip was we thinking?
+Unfortunately, this shortcut was obviously stepper and much more unstable than the more well-trodden path and in hindsight what the actual flip were we thinking?

 Snowdon can be dangerous, potentially fatal, if you’re not watching where you’re stepping or if you, like us, decide to use an alternative route down the mountain.